 You must have some portraits in the attic

-That’s the brilliance of Dan Smiths mind I fell for long time ago.
+That’s the brilliance of Dan Smiths mind I fell for a long time ago.

-Speaking of “Doom days” single that’s definitely one of my favorite from the same-named album, this lyrics here just blew me away.
+Speaking of the “Doom days” single that’s definitely one of my favorite from the same-named album, these lyrics here just blew me away.

-My number one track form this album has to be “Another Place” that’s just incredibly personal for me.
+My number one track from this album has to be “Another Place” which’s just incredibly personal for me.
 I felt every single line from this song.

 You know when the song is so good you can actually feel it in your bloodstream?

 Currently on a repeat for me.
 The beat changing through the song is just perfect and it moves me every time.
 Fav lyrics:

 I could write a book about the things that you said to me on the pillow